Otahuhu

 Comprehensive civil construction services throughout Otahuhu.

-Foundations designed for high water table conditions
+Foundations engineered for Otahuhu's high water table conditions and estuarine soil deposits with poor bearing capacity

 Nearby Service Areas